yufeisong0914/ai-sustainability/README.md

 - **On-site water only:** WUE captures direct evaporative cooling at the datacenter.
 Embodied water (manufacturing, construction) and indirect water (power generation cooling) are excluded.
+- **Per-query distributions with small samples:** The CSV upload mode computes footprint for each individual query.
+With small test sets (e.g. 5 queries), summary statistics should be interpreted with caution.